 Length of Stay

-- The length of stay in a sober house is more flexible.
+The length of stay in a sober living house is typically flexible.
 Residents may stay for several months or even longer, depending on their needs and progress in recovery.
-Some sober homes allow people to stay as long as they need, as long as they continue to follow the rules and remain sober.
+Some sober homes allow people to stay as long as they need, as long as they continue to follow the rules.

 Cost